 Projects that promote greater understanding of animal species and/or their relationships with other species can be of tremendous interest and value.

 Sadly, the history of science fairs in America is replete with incidents of extreme cruelty to animals by young, untrained students.
 To prevent these from recurring, the Westinghouse Science Talent Search now prohibits all live vertebrate experiments except those involving behavioral observation, blood or tissue research, and data analysis.

-Despite some recent tightening of its rules covering research on nonhuman vertebrate animals, however, the International Science and Engineering Fair still allows projects that involve painful procedures on vertebrates.
+Despite some recent tightening of its rules covering research on nonhuman vertebrate animals, the International Science and Engineering Fair still allows projects that involve painful procedures on vertebrates.